pufferpanel/documentation/source/games/minecraft/dependencies.rst

 	[DAEMON] exec: "java": executable file not found in $PATH [DAEMON] Starting server

-To resolve this please install JDK/JRE required for your Mincraft version.
+To resolve this please install JDK/JRE required for your Minecraft version.

 You can see what version of Java you have installed by running `java -version`.